webdevelopment4us/Styles_Conference/README.md

 # Styles_Conference
-A sample conference Website dedicated for front-end developers and web designers to register and attend conferences on various styling topics using CSS3 selectors.
+A sample conference registration website dedicated for front-end developers and web designers to come together, participate, learn and get insights from world class speakers on various technical advancements involved in designing and building a fully operational website.